vic-mwenda/Bricks-admin/README.md

-# Zappy PHP-admin
+## Brick Admin

-Zappy is a PHP-based content management system with a stylish bootstrap user interface.
+Brick is a PHP-based admin system with a stylish bootstrap user interface.

 ## Installation

 Fork this repository [fork](https://github.com/vic-mwenda/PHP-admin-dashboard.git) to clone the contents of this repository.

 ## Usage

 1.Move the folder to your local server-htdocs for xampp server environment.
-<br><br>

 2.Run your server
-  ---
 ```bash
 sudo /opt/lampp/lampp start
 ```